174 dead after fans stampede to exit Indonesian soccer match - WHIZ News

 Riots broke out after the game ended Saturday evening with host Arema FC of East Java’s Malang city losing to Persebaya of Surabaya 3-2.

-MALANG, Indonesia (AP) — Panic at an Indonesian soccer match Saturday left 130 dead, most of whom were trampled to death after police fired tear gas to dispel riots, making it one of the deadliest sports events in the world.

 Disappointed after their team’s loss, thousands of supporters of Arema, known as “Aremania,” reacted by throwing bottles and other objects at players and soccer officials.
-Fans flooded the Kanjuruhan Stadium pitch in protest and demanded that Arema management explain why, after 23 years of undefeated home games, this match ended in a loss, witnesses said.
+Witnesses said fans flooded the Kanjuruhan Stadium pitch in protest and demanded that Arema management explain why, after 23 years of undefeated home matches against rival Persebaya, this one ended in a loss.

 The rioting spread outside the stadium where at least five police vehicles were toppled and set ablaze amid the chaos.
 Riot police responded by firing tear gas, including toward the stadium’s stands, causing panic among the crowd.
 Tear gas is banned at soccer stadiums by FIFA.